plone/training/deployment/in_operation.rst

 Monitoring
 ``````````

-``logwatch`` is installed and configured to email daily log summaries to the administrative email address.
+:program:`logwatch` is installed and configured to email daily log summaries to the administrative email address.

-Unless you prevent it, ``munin-node`` is installed and configured to accept connections from the IP address you designate.
+Unless you prevent it, :program:`munin-node` is installed and configured to accept connections from the IP address you designate.
-To make use of it, you'll need to install ``munin`` on a monitoring machine.
+To make use of it, you'll need to install :program:`munin` on a monitoring machine.

-The ``munin-node`` install by the playbook disables many monitors that are unlikely to be useful to a mostly dedicated Plone servers.
+The :program:`munin-node` install by the playbook disables many monitors that are unlikely to be useful to a mostly dedicated Plone servers.
 It also installs a Plone-specific monitor that reports resident memory usage by Plone components.

 Changes philosophy